trent-gill/new-student-advising/README.md

 ### Academic Advising

 If you’re in doubt about degree and course selection, it’s a good idea to see an academic advisor.
 Academic advisors work with students to understand program requirements and schedule courses according to individual needs.
 We advise; you decide!

+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">Also available as a <a href="https://www.brandonu.ca/course-registration/files/New-Student-Advising-First-Year-at-a-Glance-1.pdf">PDF</a>, if fancy, printable documents are your thing.</div>

 ## New Student Advising